Secularism in France: Current status and debate

 A law was passed on 2011 April 11 with strong support from political parties, as well as from Sarkozy, which made it illegal to hide the face in public spaces, affecting a few thousand women in France wearing the niqab and the burqa.

-Scholar Olivier Roy has argued that the burkini bans and secularist policies of France provoked religious violence in France, to which Gilles Kepel responded that Britain, which has no such policies, still suffered a greater number of attacks in 2017 than France.
+Scholar Olivier Roy has argued that the burkini bans (2016) and secularist policies of France provoked religious violence in France, to which Gilles Kepel responded that Britain, which has no such policies, still suffered a greater number of attacks in 2017 than France.

-Lebanese-born French author Amin Maalouf has criticized the characterization of France's political structure as truly secular, remarking: "...I have never understand how a country that called herself secular could call some of her citizens 'French Muslims', and deprive them of some of their rights merely because they belonged to a religion other than her own."
+Lebanese-born French author Amin Maalouf has criticized the characterization of France's political structure as truly secular, remarking: "I have never understand how a country that called herself secular could call some of her citizens 'French Muslims', and deprive them of some of their rights merely because they belonged to a religion other than her own."

 Influence on other countries

-Other countries followed in the French model, having forms of secularism—examples include Albania, Mexico, and Turkey.
+Other countries have followed in the French model, having forms of secularism—examples include Albania, Mexico, and Turkey.

 Quebec (Canada)

 Public discourse in Quebec, the only predominantly French-speaking province in Canada, has been greatly influenced by the secularism of France since the 1960s.
 Prior to this time, Quebec was seen as a very observant Catholic society, where Catholicism was a de facto state religion.
 Quebec then underwent a period of rapid secularization called the Quiet Revolution.
-Quebec politicians have tended to adopt a more French-style understanding of secularism rather than the rest of Canada which is similar to the United States.
+Quebec politicians have tended to adopt a more French-style understanding of secularism rather than the rest of Canada which is similar to the United Kingdom.
 This came to the fore during the debate on what constitutes the "reasonable accommodation" of religious minorities.

 In September 2013, the government of Quebec proposed Bill 60, the "Charter affirming the values of State secularism and religious neutrality and of equality between women and men, and providing a framework for accommodation requests."
 The bill would alter the provincial human rights law to prohibit public employees from wearing objects that overtly indicate a religious preference.
 The people who would be most impacted by such a law would be Muslim women wearing a hijab, Jewish men wearing a kippah, and Sikh men (or women) wearing a turban.
 Employees who do not comply with the law would be terminated from their employment.
 The party that had proposed the bill, the Parti Québécois, was defeated in the 2014 election by the Quebec Liberal Party (who gained a majority of seats), which opposed the bill.
 As a result, the bill is considered 'dead'.

 In 2019, Premier François Legault's CAQ government passed Bill 21, a secularism law banning public officials in positions of coercive power from wearing or displaying any religious symbols.
 However, the display of religious symbols affixed in public institutions like hospitals will be left for each administration thereof to decide.
 To counter charges of hypocrisy, the crucifix in the Quebec National Assembly was also removed.